 Citation: E. Hergesheimer, Map of Virginia Showing the Distribution of its Slave Population from the Census of 1860, C. B. Graham, Lithographer (Washington, D.C.: Henry S. Graham, 1861), Library of Virginia.

 Art: 4.1, 5.1

 Analyze: From this map, which Virginia counties had the highest slave populations?
 Which had the lowest?
-Using other research sources or what you know of Virginia history and geography, what were the local economies like in counties with large slave populations versus counties with small slave populations?
+Using your knowledge of Virginia history and geography, what were the local economies like in counties with large slave populations versus counties with small slave populations?